-Nazareth’s neighbor to the northwest, Zippori (Sepphoris), was once the capital of the Galilee and one of the most sophisticated cities in Roman Palestine.
+Nazareth’s neighbor to the northwest, Zippori (Sepphoris), was once the capital of the Galilee and one of the most sophisticated cities in Roman-era Land of Israel.
 For over 600 years, from the Hellenistic period through the Byzantine era, Zippori was a major urban center, a seat of Jewish scholarship, a hub of Roman culture, and a city so cosmopolitan that a visitor walking its streets would hear Greek, Aramaic, and Hebrew within a single block.
 Today it is a national park with some of the most spectacular mosaic floors in the world.

 Capital of the Galilee